-From balancing vital keywords to constructing captivating captions, there’s a ton that goes into forming an impactful Amazon listing.
+From balancing vital keywords to constructing captivating captions, there’s a ton that goes into five-star Amazon listing optimization.
 But when done right, enhancing your product pages can:

 - Boost rankings